andrewwebber/couchbase-array/README.md

   3. As nodes are detected desired actions are issued to nodes via etcd
   4. If the master goes down another cluster node aquires the master lock and begins the scheduler

+## Gracefull faillover and Delta Rebalancing
+- As a container shuts down it will try issue a gracefull failover
+  + The container will block and wait until the gracefull failover has completed
+  + The container will then issue an asynchronous rebalance before exiting
+  + Here is it important that the container is given enough time to gracefully shutdown

+    ```bash
+    docker stop --time=120 couchbase
+    ```

+- As a container starts it will try to add its self to the cluster
+  + If it is already a member of the cluster it will issue a 'setRecoveryType' to delta
+  + In any case it will finally trigger a rebalance

+Currently the program sets auto failover to be 31 seconds.

 ## Building and testing

 The project requires a golang project structure